How to Perform an Out-of-State Title Transfer in South Carolina

 - An official form of identification issued by the state DMV, such as a driving license or an ID card

-Note: If your title is in the possession of a lienholder, you will be required to provide the information of the financial institution in question in order to allow the DMV access to your car title.
+Moreover, if your title is in the possession of a lienholder, you will be required to provide the information of the financial institution in question in order to allow the DMV access to your car title.

 If you are completing an out of state vehicle title transfer for a recently-purchased vehicle, you will need to submit a different set of out of state title transfer paperwork.
 In such cases, you will need a properly endorsed title bearing the signature of the seller, the odometer reading and details about the sale.

 Steps for Completing an Out-of-State Title Transfer in South Carolina as a New Resident

 While finalizing an out of state title transfer in person in South Carolina is the standard application method, vehicle owners can also mail their application packet to the main DMV office in Blythewood.
 Completing an out of state title transfer as a new state resident includes several straightforward steps, such as collecting the documents that apply to your circumstances and submitting them along with the applicable fee payments.

 You will successfully complete the SC new state resident car title transfer process when the state DMV determines that you meet the applicable requirements.
 Note that, while you will receive your registration documents immediately, your new title will be sent to your address on file as soon as it is manufactured.

 Note: The option to complete an out of state title transfer online in SC is not currently offered by the department.

 Out-of-State Title Transfers in South Carolina After Buying or Selling a Vehicle